eclab/flow/README.md

 ## About

-Flow is a fully-modular polyphonic additive software synthesizer written in pure Java.
+Flow is a fully-modular multitimbral and polyphonic additive software synthesizer written in pure Java.
 It runs on OS X, Linux, and Windows.
 Flow is an experimental academic research project, and there are a number of rough edges.
 This version is an early prerelease and should be expected to have bugs.
 Please let us know what you find.

-Flow is in **prerelease**.
-This means that changes will be made to it in successive versions which could be entirely non-backward compatible.
-These changes may and likely will break patches you made with earlier versions.
-We make no guarantees of consistency at this stage.

 Flow has about [50 modules](https://www.youtube.com/watch?v=TClQupjaBHE) of different shapes and sizes, and currently supports up to 16 voices at up to 256 partials and 44.1KHz with a rate of one new partial update every 32 samples.
 Flow is a very computationally expensive program and will keep your laptop quite warm and your fan busy.
 You need to have some fairly good hardware to run Flow successfully (for reference, Flow was